 26 y/o female with acute onset of cough and dyspnea during pregnancy

-- Fever is unusual in acute bronchitis if your patient has a fever, consider pneumonia
+- A low-grade fever is common - but a high fever is unusual in acute bronchitis.
+If your patient has a fever, consider pneumonia

 - Bacteria, such as Mycoplasma pneumoniae, Bordetella pertussis, and Chlamydia pneumoniae, cause less than 5% of cases and sometimes occur in outbreaks